widyaaulia/myProject/README.md

-Anyone can download, edit and republish these projects, but please give a credit by mentioning the owner
+..........................Anyone can download, edit and republish these projects, but please give a credit by mentioning the owner